Frank Oleynick

-Frank "Magic" Oleynick (born February 20, 1955) is an American retired professional basketball player.
+Frank "Magic" Oleynick (born February 20, 1955) is an American former professional basketball player.

 Born in Bridgeport, Connecticut, he played collegiately for Seattle University.

 He played for the US national team in the 1974 FIBA World Championship, winning the bronze medal.

-He was selected by the Seattle SuperSonics in the 1st round (12th pick overall) of the 1975 NBA Draft.
+He was selected by the Seattle SuperSonics in the 1st round (12th pick overall) of the 1975 NBA draft.

 He played for the Sonics (1975–77) in the NBA for 102 games.